 - Other Projects

 Shehri Success Stories A small sampling of our efforts in the public interest includes: As a result of advocacy and public interest litigation demolition of Glass Towers illegal encroachment on the notified road-widening of Clifton Road.
 This action saved the road from being constricted.
-As a result of advocacy and public interest litigation saving...Read more →
+As a result of advocacy and...Read more →

 The right of access to information is not just a fundamental right of every citizen but also a vital instrument for sustaining a civilized and democratic society.
 It enables citizens to know the true facts and thus objectively evaluate or monitor the performance of their government.
 The right to information is critical to the process of strengthening good governance, accountability and transparency.